Assessments, Entrance Tests, and Proctoring Services

 The Computer Literacy Assessment requires you to understand and be able to perform tasks on the computer in four skills areas as follows:

 Want to practice your computer skills before taking the assessment or before retesting?
-The Learning Express Library has free online tutorials for:
+The Learning Express Library has free online tutorials to improve your computer skills:

 Students will have one (1) opportunity to take the Computer Literacy Computer Skills portion of the assessment, free of charge.
 Any student wishing to retest on the 4 core competencies - Internet, Email, Windows, and Word processing - must get approval from the Student Success Center, make an appointment, and pay a retest fee of $15.00 to the cashier prior to retesting.